- How to Use Database Subject Headings

 - Search Strategies

-The tips below are provided to help Composition 303 students researching for their assignments, which may include writing on an ethical issue within a discipline, analysis
+These Web pages are provided to help Composition 303 students researching their assignments, which may include writing on an ethical issue within a discipline or career, analysis

 of contemporary lyrics, worldviews and